CtrlK

 Suggestions

-Replace the abstract 'Examples' section with actual executable Python code showing collaborative filtering (e.g., using surprise or scipy for matrix factorization) and content-based filtering implementations.
+Replace the abstract 'Examples' section with complete, executable Python code snippets showing collaborative filtering (e.g., using surprise or scipy for matrix factorization) and content-based filtering implementations.

-Remove all generic boilerplate sections (Instructions, Output, Error Handling, Resources) that contain no skill-specific information and waste tokens.
+Remove generic boilerplate sections (Instructions, Output, Error Handling, Resources, Integration) that provide no recommendation-system-specific guidance and waste tokens.

 DimensionReasoningScore